patapan/exchange-sandbox/README.md

 I haven't had time to flesh out the bot beyond defining its basic attributes and setting up a websocket which polls the Bybit orderbook.

 My plan was however to
-1. Use Bybit data as the source of truth
+1. Use Bybit volume-weighted avg price as ref price of bids and asks
-2. Continously send limit orders to our sandboxed exchange every X seconds, with a slight edge on the highest bid and lowest ask taken from the Bybit book
+2. Continously send limit orders to our sandboxed exchange every X seconds, with a slight edge on the ref prices
-3. We assume price will generally converge to Bybit price
-4. When offloading, increase edge on opposite side of book to incentivise our preferred orders
+4. When offloading, incrementally increase edge on opposite side of book to incentivise our preferred orders
-    - E.g. when we have too much SOL, decrease ask price until we are filled
+    - E.g. when we have too much SOL, decrease ask price proportional to our desire to get filled
 5. If order isn't filled in X seconds, cancel

 #### Simulating